Best Lock Types for Changing Rooms: Security and Access Options

 Hasp locks (padlocks)

-Hasp locks allow users to bring their own padlock.
+Hasp locks allow users to secure the locker with their own padlock.

 Benefits